Most people still use box springs today because “that’s how we’ve always done it”.

 Easier to move

-A box spring is as big as a mattress.
-Which means you have to essentially move two mattresses.
+A box spring, of course, is as big as a mattress.
+Likewise, this means you have to essentially move two mattresses.

 A platform bed can be broken down into smaller pieces, and then put back together later.
 If you ever move to a new home, you’ll appreciate the convenience.